IUS-CS/project-ordo_ab_chao/README.md

-# The framework for this webiste is Django project <h1>
+# The framework for this website is Django project <h1>

 ## In order to build the project, once forked, do the following: <h2>
   - download pip (may need "easy-install" to do so, if so download easy-install first to install pip)